whizkidefos/cinema-tickets-dwpjs/README.md

 - Mobile-friendly navigation with a toggle button.
 - Real-time ticket price calculation based on ticket type and quantity.
 - Error validation for ticket selection (e.g., no Child or Infant tickets without Adult tickets, max 25 tickets).
-- Uses JavaScript, Express, EJS, and Bootstrap for responsive UI.
+- Uses JavaScript, Express, EJS, and Sass for responsive UI.

 ---